Marc Ostfield

-Marc Ostfield is an American academic and diplomat who had served as United States ambassador to Paraguay.
+Marc Ostfield is an American academic, educator, and diplomat who served as the United States ambassador to Paraguay from 2022 to 2025 and is the incoming Richard J. Henley and Susan L. Davis Dean of the Colin Powell School for Civic and Global Leadership at the City College of New York, CUNY beginning in January 2026.

 Education

-Ostfield earned a Bachelor of Arts in women's studies, a Master of Science in human sexuality education, and a Doctor of Philosophy in communication from the University of Pennsylvania.
+Ostfield earned a Bachelor of Arts in women’s studies, a Master of Science in human sexuality education, and a Doctor of Philosophy in communication from the University of Pennsylvania.

 Career

-Ostfield began his career as a curriculum supervisor at GMHC in 1987.
-In 1988 and 1989, he was the director of health education at New York University.
-From 1989 to 1993, he was a director at FHI 360.
-Ostfield worked as an independent consultant from 1995 to 2002 before joining the United States Department of State, first serving as a senior advisor in the Office of International Health and Biodefense.
-In 2009, he served as a senior foreign affairs advisor in the Office of Science and Technology Cooperation.
+Ostfield began his professional career in 1987 as a curriculum supervisor at Gay Men’s Health Crisis (GMHC).
+From 1988 to 1989, he served as director of health education at New York University.
+Between 1989 and 1993, he held a director-level position at FHI 360.
+From 1995 to 2002, he worked as an independent consultant.

+From 1987 to 2002, Ostfield designed and led large-scale, donor-funded HIV/AIDS and global health programs in the United States and internationally, including projects in Latin America, Europe, and Asia, working with agencies such as the United States Agency for International Development and the Centers for Disease Control and Prevention.

+United States Department of State

+Ostfield joined the United States Department of State in 2002.
+Over the following two decades, he served in several senior leadership roles, including senior advisor in the Office of International Health and Biodefense, where his portfolio included bioterrorism, biodefense, and global health security.

+In 2009, he became a senior foreign affairs advisor in the Office of Science and Technology Cooperation.
 From 2009 to 2013, he served as director of the Office of Policy and Global Issues in the Bureau of European and Eurasian Affairs.
-From 2013 to 2017, he was deputy director of the Foreign Service Institute.
-In 2017 and 2018, he served as acting director of the FSI.
-In 2018, he became ombudsman of the Department of State.
+From 2013 to 2017, he was deputy director of the Foreign Service Institute (FSI), responsible for the training of U.S. government foreign affairs professionals.
+He served as acting director of the FSI from 2017 to 2018.
+In 2018, Ostfield was appointed ombudsman of the Department of State.